Skip to main content

 The sensitivity of this system, how well your cells “hear” these hormonal messages, is the foundation of your vitality.
 The fats you choose to eat are a primary architect of this entire communication structure.
 They are physically integrated into the very fabric of your cells, directly influencing the machinery that receives these critical signals.

 Every cell in your body is encased in a dynamic, fluid barrier called the plasma membrane.
 This membrane is composed primarily of phospholipids, which are molecules with a water-loving head and two water-fearing tails.
-These tails are made of derived from your diet.
+These tails are made of fatty acids derived from your diet.

 The type of fatty acid tail determines the shape and behavior of the phospholipid.
 Saturated fats, which are straight and rigid, allow phospholipids to pack together tightly.
 Unsaturated fats, including both monounsaturated and polyunsaturated, have bends or kinks in their structure.
 These kinks create space between phospholipids, preventing them from packing tightly and thus increasing the fluidity of the membrane.